Cut/Trim, Move and Delete

 Insert media in a Gap

-To insert media in a gap, you first need to make sure that the media you’d like to insert fits into that space.
+To insert media into a gap, first make sure that the media you’d like to insert fits into that space.

-If it’s smaller, you can move or extend the adjacent media files towards the media file.
+If the media is smaller, you can simply move or extend the adjacent media files towards the newly inserted media file.

 Cut Multiple clips at the same time